CDRT/mk_docs/docs/faq/system_update_faq.md

-!!! info "How to run System Update by command line?"
+!!! note "How to run System Update by command line?"
     System Update can be controlled via command line by leveraging the group policy control for the Administrator Command Line.
 A typical scenario would have System Update executed by a task in the Windows Task Scheduler set to run on a recurring basis to ensure the device stays current.
 That scheduled task would execute:

     ```